MassiveNoobie/python-RSS-feeds/README.md

 python RSS feeds and sends to wordpress post, in a single script per rss feed.

 Is it possible for a website to grow passively by running scripts using our free task scheduler nodejs vuejs electronjs desktop app?
+- update "10/19/2022" large spike in traffic, growth M/M consistent
+- users grown from 10 per day to 100-200+ per day.
+- Daily avg shifted to 158\ as of october.

 single scripts to run on https://canopys.io per rss feed, best as possible